-The TCL 6-Series Roku TV (R635) offers enormous value for it's affordable price, offering premium picture quality and a great smart TV experience for much less than the competition.
-The 2020 follow up to the 2019 TCL 6-Series, the R635 ups the ante with mini-LED backlighting in addition to QLED.
-The result is impressive color and brightness, with some of the best HDR performance we've seen on anything this side of an OLED display.
+The TCL 6-Series Roku TV (R635) offers enormous value for its affordable price, offering premium picture quality and a great smart TV experience for much less than the competition.
+As TCL's best mainstream smart TV, the R635 ups the ante with mini-LED backlighting in addition to QLED.
+The result is impressive color and brightness — backed up by our test scores — plus some of the best HDR performance we've seen on anything this side of an OLED display.

-But TCL keeps delivering more, like THX Certified Game Mode, which makes the 6-Series one of the best gaming TVs available, even for yet-to-be-released consoles like the PS5 and the Xbox Series X. From the design's smart touches, like cable management in the stand, to the always-solid Roku TV platform, the TCL 6-Series R635 is the best TV value of 2020, and it's not even close.
+But TCL keeps delivering more, like THX Certified Game Mode, which makes the 6-Series one of the best gaming TVs available, even for yet-to-be-released consoles like the PS5 and the Xbox Series X. From the design's smart touches, like cable management in the stand, to the always-solid Roku TV platform, the TCL 6-Series R635 is the best TV value, and it's not even close.

 Read our full TCL 6-Series Roku TV (R635) review.